Sailing in Nuuk Fjord around Mount Sermitsiaq

 - Read the Ultimate Travel Guide to Nuuk.

-I arrived at the harbour a little before our departure time and was met by our captain for the adventure, Thue, and Aputsiaq, our guide.
+I arrived at the harbor a little before our departure time and was met by our captain for the adventure, Thue, and Aputsiaq, our guide.
 Both are native Greenlanders who were super-keen to take us out and show us how beautiful the Nuuk Fjord is – even the section that is closest to the city.

 “Be careful, it’s really slippery”, advised Aputsiaq as he helped me down onto the back deck of the boat.